cristhianjaramillo/diss_partydiscipline/README.md

 -   `Surname 1`: The first surname of the MP.
 -   `Surname 2`: The second surname of the MP.
--   `Names`: he full names of the MP.
+-   `Names`: The full names of the MP.
 -   `Political party`: The political party for which the MP was elected.
 -   `Interpellations, motions of confidence, and motion of no confidence`: Records all votes cast by each MP.
 A value of 1 indicates a vote in accordance with the majority of the political party, while 0 represents a vote against the party majority.
 Each vote is associated with the political party of the respective MP.
 -   `Number of times MP´s vote aligns with their party`: The sum of all disciplined votes, indicating the instances where the MP voted in line with their political party.